paramat/minipeli/README.txt

 'gui'
 Contains formspec and HUD related stuff:
 Formspec background, hotbar background, bubble and heart textures.
-Sets the formspec prepend, and can optionally set custom hotbar textures.
+Sets the formspec prepend.

 'hand'
 Contains the hand tool related stuff:
 The wieldhand texture.
 Registers the hand tool.

+'media'
+Contains textures and sounds that have no suitable location anywhere else:
+The node-digging progress texture 'crack_anylength'.
+The 'player_damage' sound.

 'mapgen'
 Contains the mapgen related stuff: